tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 - `host` - The IP to listen on
 - `port` - The Port to listen on
-- `tls` - The tls config for sending messages via TCP/TLS
+- `tls` - The TLS config for receiving messages via TCP/TLS.
+If provided this onramp expects TLS traffic.
-    - `cert` - The certificate PEM file (X.509 certificate)
+    - `cert` - The server certificate (or certificate chain) PEM file (X.509 certificate).
+Required for TLS.
-    - `key` - The private Keys PEM file (RSA or PKCS8 format)
+    - `key` - The private Key PEM file (RSA or PKCS8 format).
+Required for TLS.

 Example: